AdobeDocs/workfront.en/help/quicksilver/planning/records/delete-records.md

     The record is deleted.
 1. (Optional and conditional) If you delete the record in the Preview environment, go to the table view of the record page, and click the **Undo** icon ![](assets/undo-icon.png) in the upper-right corner of the view, then click **Recently deleted** to recover the deleted records.

-  For information about recovering deleted records, see [Recover deleted records from Recently Deleted](/help/quicksilver/planning/records/recover-deleted-record-from-recently-deleted-area.md).
+  For information about recovering deleted records, see [Recover deleted records](/help/quicksilver/planning/records/restore-deleted-records.md).

 ### Delete a record from the record type table view